Zackly23/YOLOV8_IND_ANPR/README.md

 # YOLOV8_IND_ANPR
-Welcome to our Automatic Number Plate Recognition (ANPR) repository, powered by YOLOv8!
+Welcome to my Automatic Number Plate Recognition (ANPR) repository, powered by YOLOv8!
 This open-source project focuses on leveraging the state-of-the-art YOLOv8 (You Only Look Once) object detection framework to achieve efficient and accurate license plate recognition in images and videos.

 ## Automatic Number Plate Recognition (ANPR) using YOLOv8